CameronBodine/PINGMapper/docs/gettingstarted/Installation.md

 ---

 # Installation

+## Step 1
-- Install [Miniconda](https://docs.conda.io/en/latest/miniconda.html).
+Install [Miniconda](https://docs.conda.io/en/latest/miniconda.html).
 When prompted, select the option to install for "me" insted of "all users".
 This will install miniconda into your user folder.

+## Step 2
-- Open Anaconda Powershell Prompt or Anaconda Prompt.
+Open Anaconda Powershell Prompt or Anaconda Prompt.

 {: .g2k }
 > Windows Users: Go to the start menu and search for 'Anaconda'.

+## Step 3
-- Update conda:
+Update conda:
 ```
 conda update -n base conda
 ```

+## Step 4
-- Conda has released a new environment solver called [libmamba](https://www.anaconda.com/blog/a-faster-conda-for-a-growing-community) that is _considerably_ faster then installing environments with the classic installer.
+Conda has released a new environment solver called [libmamba](https://www.anaconda.com/blog/a-faster-conda-for-a-growing-community) that is _considerably_ faster then installing environments with the classic installer.
 Install `libmamba` with:
 ```
 conda install -n base conda-libmamba-solver
 ```